-7 - Due From Affiliated Organizations
+5 - Due From Affiliated Organizations

-The amount of \$372,705 due from St. lakovos Retreat Center represents amounts advanced in 2006 to fund the initial purchase of land and buildings of the Center and is non-interest bearing.
+The amount of \$372,705 due from the Center represents amounts advanced in 2006 to fund the initial purchase of land and buildings of the Center and is non-interest bearing.

-At December 31, 2019 and 2018, the Metropolis was owed \$155,501 and \$40,288, respectively, from the Archdiocese.
-The balance, included in Other assets, is comprised of all amounts received from the parishes in the Metropolis by the Archdiocese over the expenses that are allocated to the Metropolis.
-During the years ended December 31, 2019 and 2018, amounts recognized as revenue due to these allocations totaled \$799,889 and \$748,240, respectively.
+The balance due from the Archdiocese is comprised of all amounts received from parishes in the Metropolis by the Archdiocese over the expenses that are allocated to the Metropolis.
+During the years ended December 31, 2020 and 2019, amounts recognized as revenue due to these allocations totaled \$950,379 and \$799,889, respectively.

-8 - Investments
+6 - Investments